RedstoneRuler/Redstone-Engine/README.md

 A modification of Friday Night Funkin's engine, designed to tweak little details and add small features to make the game feel a bit more polished.
 ## Features
-- Ghost tapping that also fixes the input system for some reason
+- Improved input system
 - Customizable note hitboxes
 - Notes glow when they can be hit
 - Decimal BPM support
-- Powerful optimization system featuring virtually no noticeable visual changes
+- Powerful optimization system featuring almost no noticeable visual changes
 - Improved animations
 - And more!